jlost/kserve-workspace/README.md

 # Kserve VS Code Workspace

-Prereqs: Install all tools such as kubectl, oc, golang, python, uv, etc.
+Prereqs: Install all tools such as kubectl, oc, golang, python, uv, openssl, etc. Make sure they are available in your PATH including for non-interactive shells (i.e. add bin dirs to ~/.zshenv).

 VS Code (or cursor) must be installed and available in your PATH.